vweevers/rnpm/Readme.md

     main.js
     package.json

 Here we have two components: `login` and `settings`, each with its own `package.json`.
-When you run `rnpm install`, rnpm will traverse the tree to collect the dependencies listed in each `package.json`.
+When you run `rnpm install`, rnpm will collect the dependencies listed in each `package.json`.
 It will then install each dependency at the project root:

     lib/
       login/